hpc-carpentry/hpc-python/_episodes/13-wildcards.md

 ```

 `{input}` is another wildcard which means 'all the dependencies
 of the current rule'.
-Again, when Make is run it will replace this
+Again, when Snakemake is run it will replace this
 variable with the dependencies.

 Let's update our text files and re-run our rule: